coxxanthony/rest-shape/README.md

 Shape REST API responses using **GraphQL-style queries** in plain JavaScript.

-This utility allows you to **pick, transform, reshape, and compute** API responses declaratively.
+This utility allows you to **pick, transform, reshape, and compute** API responses declaratively, with full support for directives, default values, filtering, transformations, and fragments.

 ---